Skardu: Satpara

 Satpara Lake is Skardu Valley's main lake.
 In 2002, the Federal Government decided to build a dam on the Satpara Lake allocating $10 million to the project, in 2004.
 Progress has, however, been slow.
 Satpara Lake is 6 mi from Skardu.
 Satpara Lake is one of the largest fresh water lakes in the countryside offering trout fishing and row boating.
 This lake is the source of Skardu's drinking water.
-The dam was mostly completed in 2011 and four powerhouse units are operational; the latest started operation in June 2013.
+The Satpara Dam was mostly completed in 2011 and four powerhouse units are operational; the latest started operation in June 2013.